OpenDataServices/flatten-tool/docs/userguide.rst

 ++++++++++++++++++++++++++++

-Flatten Tool is a Python library and command line interface for converting spreadsheets containing one or more sheets to a JSON tree strucutre and back again.
+Flatten Tool is a Python library and command line interface for converting spreadsheets containing one or more sheets to a JSON tree structure and back again.
 Flatten Tool can make use of a JSON Schema to help with this process.

 In this guide you'll learn the various rules Flatten Tool uses to convert one